21 CFR part 11 Data Integrity for On-line WFI Instruments

-Ideally, the controls imposed on users by the site IT team and defined in the Microsoft Active Directory control should be implemented in the on-line TOC analyser too.
+Ideally, the controls imposed on users by the site IT team and defined in the Microsoft Active Directory control should be implemented in the on-line TOC analyzer too.

-Data archiving of reports to a remote secure data archive over Ethernet via secure FTP can be automated, with PDF files exported automatically at pre-determined intervals.
+Data archiving 0f reports to a remote secure data archive over Ethernet via secure FTP can be automated, with PDF files exported automatically at pre-determined intervals.

-Beckman Coulter ANATEL PAT700 exports the PDF file straight to data archive via Ethernet
+Fig. 3 Beckman Coulter ANATEL PAT700 exports PDF file straight to data archive via Ethernet

 Manual SOPs vs electronic SOPs